NanoComp/meep/doc/docs/Scheme_Tutorial.md

 The ctl file is actually implemented on top of the [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl) library, a set of utilities that are in turn built on top of the Scheme language.
 Thus, there are three sources of possible commands and syntax for a ctl file:

 -   [Scheme](https://en.wikipedia.org/wiki/Scheme_programming_language) a powerful and beautiful programming language developed at MIT.
 The syntax is particularly simple: all statements are of the form `(function` `arguments...)`.
-We run Scheme under the [GNU Guile](https://en.wikipedia.org/wiki/GNU_Guile) interpreter which is designed to be plugged into programs as a scripting and extension language.
+We run Scheme under the [Guile](https://en.wikipedia.org/wiki/GNU_Guile) interpreter which is designed to be plugged into programs as a scripting and extension language.
 You don't need to know much Scheme for a basic ctl file, but it is always there if you need it.
 More information is available on [Guile and Scheme](Guile_and_Scheme_Information.md).
 -   [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl), a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the interface and defines a number of useful functions (such as multi-variable optimization, numeric integration, and so on).
 See the [libctl manual](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual) pages.
 -   Meep itself, which defines all the interface features that are specific to FDTD calculations.
 This manual is primarily focused on documenting these features.